Now, more than ever, CEOs need to answer the most important question in business: “Are you going to meet, beat, or miss on revenue?”

 Revenue data is central to that framework, and one of the most valuable sources of revenue data comes from direct communication with prospects—conversation intelligence.

-A major part of our strategic vision is conversation intelligence, which is why we’re thrilled to announce that Clari has acquired Wingman, a leader in CI.
+A major part of our strategic vision is conversation intelligence, which is why we’re thrilled to announce that Clari has acquired Wingman (now Copilot), a leader in CI.
 This gives Clari’s Revenue Platform the unprecedented ability to analyze customer and employee conversation data, extract valuable AI-driven insights, and reliably predict all revenue outcomes.

 “When we first began to explore a partnership with Clari, we could clearly see a mutual focus on helping our customers win, in addition to having a shared culture and values.
 We are thrilled to have become part of the Clari family and cannot wait to build the future of technology for revenue teams,” says Shruti Kapoor, co-founder and CEO of Wingman.